vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 This example deploys a VCH with the following configuration:

 - Provides the vCenter Single Sign-On user and password in the `--target` option.
-Note that the user name is wrapped in quotes, because it contains the `@` character.
-Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.
+The user name is wrapped in quotes, because it contains the `@` character.
 - Deploys a VCH named `vch1` to the cluster `cluster1` in datacenter `dc1`.
 - Uses a port group named `vic-bridge` for the bridge network.
 - Designates `datastore1` as the datastore in which to store container images, the files for the VCH appliance, and container VMs.